jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme_template.txt

 - OpenMQ                  : v5.1
 - Oracle WebLogic Server  : v12.2.
 May work with other versions also
 - Sofware AG Universal Messaging : v9.+.
 May work with other versions also
+- Solace PubSub+          : v9.0+.
+May work with other versions also
 - SonicMQ                 : 2015 (v10.0)
 - TIBCO ems               : v8.3